zeddee/Content/go-ethereum-guides/go-ethereum-docker/README.md

 - Geth exposes JSON-RPC service on port 8545
 - Need to expose JSON-RPC service on `0.0.0.0`.
 By default, publishes to `127.0.0.1`, which only allows `localhost` access internally.
 Publishing to `0.0.0.0` allows **public** access your `go-client` container's RPC service. **DO NOT DO THIS IN PRODUCTION**.
 (1) re-check why this is necessary (2) check if this is only applicable to Docker on macOS, because Linux Docker containers all have publicly accessible IP addresses (IIRC).

-## Compile a Solidity contract with Docker

-- Need `solc` to compile Solidity contracts, which we then compile to an ABI (Application Binary Interface) with Go bindings with the `abigen` tool.
-Compiling Solidity contracts to an [Ethereum Contract ABI](https://solidity.readthedocs.io/en/v0.5.8/abi-spec.html) allows us to interact with the contract using a programming language of our choice.
-- Solidity only [publishes binaries](https://github.com/ethereum/solidity/releases) for minor versions (see semver).
-That means that to use a specific patch version e.g. 0.4.21, you have to either build the binaries yourself, or use a prebuilt Docker image e.g. `docker run ethereum/solidity:0.4.24` to use the version `0.4.24` of the Solidity compiler.

-NOTE: `solc --optimize --bin sourceFile.sol` to optimize compiled contract for deployment